 - a.
 The Consultant company must have License B for preparation/revision of designs and supervision of works in accordance with the Construction Law of the Republic of North Macedonia.; In a case of Joint Venture this qualification criteria must be met by all partners of the Joint Venture - b.
 ISO 9001 Certification.
 In a case of Joint Venture this qualification criteria must be met by the Leading partner of the Joint Venture - c.
 ISO 14001 Certification.
 In a case of Joint Venture this qualification criteria must be met by the Leading partner of the Joint Venture - d.
 The consultant should have performed at least three assignments in the past five years, similar to the one described in the specific request for expression of interest (name of the assignment, description, duration, contract amount, reference).
 The list shall be supported with certificates on fulfilled contract obligations.
 In a case of Joint Venture (JV) the qualifications of the JV partners will be cumulated, and the fulfilment of this criteria will be determined if the Leading partner has completed at least one (1) successful contract - e.
 The Consultants must provide documentary evidence that they have been in their current form of business, for at least three years prior the date of issuing of this invitation for expression of interest .
-In a case of Joint Venture this qualification criteria must be met by all partners of the Joint Venture - f.
-Key staff:
+In a case of Joint Venture this qualification criteria must be met by all partners of the Joint Venture

-- To have employed (formally full time employed) for at least 6 months prior to the publishing the Invitation for expression of interest for the services to be done, at least 8 employees/ / technical expert staff, i.e. minimum 2 for each of the following positions ( for budgeted procurements less than 100.000,00 EUR the requirement shall be minimum 1 for each of the following positions) - 1.
-Civil engineer (minimum qualifications): - Bachelors Degree in Civil engineering; - At least 5 years of professional experience in preparation/revision of designs/supervision of works; - Valid Authorization B for preparation /revision of designs /supervision of works issued by the Chamber of authorized architects and authorized civil engineers of the Republic of North Macedonia;

-2. Architect (minimum qualifications):

-- Bachelors Degree in Architecture; - At least 5 years of professional experience in preparation/revision of designs/supervision of works - Valid Authorization B for preparation/revision of designs/supervision of works issued by the Chamber of authorized architects and authorized civil engineers of the Republic of North Macedonia;
+- f.
+Key staff: - To have employed (formally full time employed) for at least 6 months prior to the publishing the Invitation for expression of interest for the services to be done, at least 4 employees/ technical expert staff, i.e. minimum 1 for each of the following positions (for budgeted procurements less than 100.000,00 EUR the requirement shall be minimum 2 employees, i.e. one employed Civil engineer and one employed Architect.
+For the other 2 positions, Mechanical Engineer and Electrical Engineer, the experts can be employed or contracted) - 1.
+Civil engineer (minimum qualifications): - Bachelors Degree in Civil engineering; - At least 5 years of professional experience in preparation/revision of designs/supervision of works; - Valid Authorization B for preparation /revision of designs /supervision of works issued by the Chamber of authorized architects and authorized civil engineers of the Republic of North Macedonia; - 2.
+Architect (minimum qualifications): - Bachelors Degree in Architecture; - At least 5 years of professional experience in preparation/revision of designs/supervision of works - Valid Authorization B for preparation/revision of designs/supervision of works issued by the Chamber of authorized architects and authorized civil engineers of the Republic of North Macedonia;